spweiss/HashMap/README.md

 `HashMap.java` and `HashMapTest.java` can be used by running the following in command line:

 1. Run `cd /YourDirectory/` on the directory where the `HashMap.java` and `HashMapTest.java` are stored.
-2. Compile HashMap by running `javac HashMap.java` then` javac HashMapTest.java`.
+2. Compile HashMap and HashMapTest by running `javac HashMap.java` then` javac HashMapTest.java`.
 2. Execute the tests by running `java -ea HashMapTest`.

 ## Time Complexities